dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectory-learning-and-recalling/README.md

 <h2 name="Usage">Usage</h2>
 <p align="justify">
-To run the different experiments, it is necessary to install all the libraries indicated in the <a href="#Instalation">instalation</a> section, to have a local or online tool for running notebooks and to have access to a DYNAPSE1 board.
+To run the different experiments, it is necessary to install all the libraries indicated in the <a href="#Instalation">instalation</a> section, to have a local or online tool for running notebooks and to have access to a DYNAP-SE board.
 Each cell of each notebook comments to a greater or lesser extent on what is happening in it.
 In general terms: connecting to the board, declaring the functions to be used during the definition of the network, defining the neural network itself, defining the learning mechanism, configuring the parameters of neurons and synapses per core of the board, elaborating and applying the tests to the model, taking and formatting the results network data and creating the figures with the data taken as a result of the test.
 </p>

 <p align="justify">